Mashewnutz/Mashteroids/README.md

 # Mashteroids

-To play open the title scene and hit run.
+To play, open the Title scene and hit run.
-Alternatively you can also load straight into the game scene.
+Alternatively you can also load straight into the Game scene.

-Scenes
-Title - Title screen
-Game - Game scene
+Objective:
+Destroy all the asteroids!
+Ufo's will periodically spawn.
+Destroy them to collect powerups!
+- Blackhole - blackhole that slows down and pulls in nearby asteroids
+- Missiles - 2 heat seeking missiles that are guaranteed to hit a target

 Controls:
 w - thrust